-Want to know what other insurance packages you should consider if you have (or are thinking about having) kids?
-Read our guide to choosing insurance plans when you have children.
+Want to know what other insurance packages you should consider if you have kids, or are thinking about having children?
+We’ve got a guide to choosing insurance plans for your family.
 You might want to consider disability coverage, for example — especially if you’re planning on having a child in the next year.
 If your kids have pets, you might want to take out a pet insurance plan to ensure that you can afford whatever medical procedures your dogs or cats may need.

 Should you sign up for a group life insurance plan?

 Many employers offer group life insurance plans — but not all group life insurance plans offer enough coverage to provide long-term financial security for your loved ones.
 Before signing up for an employer-sponsored group life insurance plan, ask yourself whether group life insurance is going to provide the coverage you need or whether you should consider an affordable, individually owned term life insurance policy.

 Need help?
 We’ve got a guide to understanding group life insurance plans — and a guide to help you decide how much life insurance coverage is best for you and your family.

 Want even more help?
 Use our term life quote calculator to find out how much a Haven Life term plan might cost.
 You might be surprised at how affordable monthly term life insurance premiums can be — and how much life insurance coverage your affordable premiums will get you.

 About Nicole Dieker